LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 A root entry points to a context table.

 The context table contains `context_entry` structures.
-Each describes how transactions from a particular device/function should be translated — specifically, which page tables to use and what IOMMU domain the device belongs to:
+Each describes how transactions from a particular device/function should be translated.
+Specifically, which page tables to use and what IOMMU domain the device belongs to:

 ??? tip "context_entry in the kernel"